reservoirpy/reservoirpy/docs/source/user_guide/node.rst

     :width: 400px
     :alt: A reservoir node.

-    A :py:class:`Reservoir`.
+    A :py:class:`~.Reservoir`.
 Internal state of the node is a vector containing activations of all neurons in the reservoir.

-To instanciate a :py:class:`Reservoir`, only the number of units within it is required.
+To instanciate a :py:class:`~.Reservoir`, only the number of units within it is required.
 Leaking rate will have in that case a default value of 1, and :math:`W` and :math:`W_{in}` will be randomly initialized with a 80% sparsity.

 .. ipython:: python